 We talk at the beginning of each session about where you're carrying the most tension that day, what's been happening in your life, and how your body has been responding.
 That conversation matters because stress-related tension is connected to everything else going on.
 The more I understand the full picture, the more effective the work.

 Clients dealing with anxiety often describe a particular quality of relief after a session—not just physical looseness, but a sense of settling.
 Like their body finally exhaled.
-That's the nervous system responding to targeted release.
+That's the nervous system responding to targeted release (Field, 2014).
 Over time, with consistent work, those patterns of chronic tension begin to lose their grip.
 You can recover a sense of ease in your own body—the kind that lets you actually rest, move freely, and feel like yourself again.